seancfoley/IPAddress/ipaddress.md

 &#8203;
 ## Code Examples

 This document provides in-depth and extensive documentation for the library, and includes some code snippets throughout.
-However, for common use-cases, you may wish to go straight to the wiki [code examples which cover a wide breadth of common use-cases](https://github.com/seancfoley/IPAddress/wiki/Code-Examples).
+However, for common use-cases, you may wish to go straight to the wiki <a href="https://github.com/seancfoley/IPAddress/wiki/Code-Examples" target="_blank">code examples which cover a wide breadth of common use-cases</a>.
 The code examples are focused more on common use-cases and operations, while this document is focused more on covering all areas in more detail with more words.
 This document focuses more on one area at a time, while the examples are useful in showing how to combine the functionality to achieve various end results.

 &#8203;
 ## Supported IP Address Parsing Formats